-From time-to-time, it may be necessary for the County to process a "substantial amendment" to the Five Year Consolidated Plan or the One Year Annual Action Plans to allow for new CDBG, ESG, HOME, or local-funded activities, modification of existing activities; or other CPD program administrative actions.
+From time-to-time, it may be necessary for the County to process a "substantial amendment" to the Five-Year Consolidated Plan or the One Year Annual Action Plans to allow for new CDBG, ESG, HOME, or local-funded activities, modification of existing activities; or other CPD program administrative actions.

-Any proposed amendment that is considered a "substantial amendment" is subject to the Citizen Participation process, requires formal action by the Board of Supervisors, and approval by HUD.
+Any proposed amendment that is considered a "Substantial Amendment" is subject to the Citizen Participation process, requires formal action by the Board of Supervisors, and approval by HUD.
 A thirty (30) day public notice is published to provide the opportunity for the public to review and comment on the proposed substantial amendments.
 The County will consider all comments or views received from the public concerning proposed substantial amendments in accordance with 24 CFR 91.105 (c)(3).
+This 30-day public notice requirement is only for federal funding and does not apply to local or non-federal funding.
 A summary of these comments and views, including comments or views not accepted (and the reason why) shall be attached to the substantial amendment.